matheusjunqueiradasilva/MatheusJunqueiradaSilva/README.md

 - I"m live in Brazil :brazil:
 -
-- 🌱 I have been learning more about Python and Machine Learning :desktop_computer:
+- 🌱 I have been learning more about Python, Django and Machine Learning :desktop_computer:
 -